 Zucchini’s Flavor Friends

 In savory situations, zucchini is especially well complemented by garlic, onions, tomatoes, dill, basil, marjoram, chives, oregano, and mint.
-Try it in soups, stews, or in risotto, as a pizza topping, and in stir-fries.
+Try zucchini in soups, stews, or in ratatouille and risotto, as a pizza topping, in stir-fries, and cold salads.

 - Italian Sausage Soup with Tortellini